Provost Staff: Deans and Directors

 The Dean of Faculty brings vision and leadership to the College’s academic programs in collaboration with the faculty.
 Working closely with the department chairs and Academic Council, the Dean advances educational excellence through curricular offerings that are aligned with the College’s Educational Philosophy and Student Learning Goals.
 A champion of faculty development, the Dean provides resources for the faculty’s continued professional growth as teacher-scholars and experts in their field.
 Within a shared governance framework, the Dean evaluates faculty members and maintains expected standards of excellence in teaching, research, and service.
 The Dean of Faculty, in partnership with the Dean of Students, integrates curricular and co-curricular programs to advance student learning beyond the classroom.
 As a member of Senior Staff, the Dean serves as the primary advocate for academic programs and faculty concerns.
 Together with faculty leadership, the Dean ensures that academic excellence and student learning remain the primary focus of the institution.

-Responsible to the Dean of Faculty are the Associate Academic Dean, Assistant Dean for First-Year Program, and the Director of the Center for Excellence in Teaching and Learning, and the Department Chairs.
+Responsible to the Dean of Faculty are the Associate Academic Dean, Assistant Dean for General Education and Assessment, Director of the Bowers Writers House, and the Department Chairs.

 Dean of Students